sst/sst/www/docs/learn/write-to-the-database.md

 import ChangeText from "@site/src/components/ChangeText";

 We are ready to add our new comments feature.

+---

+## Scaffold business logic

 We'll start by scaffolding the domain code first.
 As mentioned in the [last chapter](domain-driven-design.md), we'll add this to our `core` package.

 <ChangeText>